 - your local newspaper and the regional rural paper

 How you advertise the job will also affect who applies for it.
 Job ads should be based on the position description and include:

 - a brief description of your farm

 - the job title and status

 - how to apply for the job and a closing date for applications.

-There are some active dairy facebook groups where employers advertise jobs and prospective employees look for opportunities.
-Twitter is also quite active.
+Local Facebook pages and groups where employers advertise jobs and prospective employees look for opportunities.
+Twitter is also active.

 - arrange an interview to get to know them and find out a little bit more about their experience and why they want the job